dragonspearsinc/openshift-2-tier-full-ci-cd/README.md

 1. Change the connection string from `jdbc:mysql://db:3306/employee-schema` to `jdbc:mysql://db:3306/employee-schema`
 1. `kubectl apply -k k8s`
 1. `kubectl describe deployment backend` Review the deployment, show it has changed
-1. Open a browser to see how the data is now changed: http://localhost:3000